Udumalai Shankar murder case

-He was later relieved off his sentence by the Madras High Court, for want of evidence.
+Chinnaswamy was later acquitted by the Madras High Court, for want of evidence.
 The five others who were earlier sentenced to death also had their sentence reduced to a life term of 25 years.

-The case had significant political impact and brought to light the occurrence of Honour killing in the state.
+The case had significant political impact and brought to light the occurrence of 'honour' killing in the state.
 The case was the second in terms of most number of death sentences in a single case.
 The heinous crime was not condemned by the major state parties considering the vote bank of the Thevar community and the upcoming 2016 Assembly elections.
-Kousalya started Sankar Social Justice Trust, which helps victims of caste murder and supports inter-caste marriages.
-She also got married with Parai artist Sakthi of Nimirvu Kazhaiyagam in Coimbatore on 9 December 2018.
-A document named India's forbidden Love telecast in Al Jazeera, captured the events and shot to critical fame.

 Background

 Kousalya is the daughter of a Chinnaswamy and Annalakshmi who belonged to the Thevar, a caste with significant economic and political clout.
 The family lived in Udumalaipettai, a town in the Tiruppur district in the South Indian state of Tamil Nadu.
 Kousalya was attending an Engineering college in Pollachi.
 Sankar was a Dalit who was studying in the same college.
-Sankar is believed to have met Kousalya in the college bus and proposed to her the second time he met her.
-Though she initially disagreed, they both fell in love after a point of time.
-There was strong opposition from Kousalya's family to the love as he belonged to a lower community.
+There was strong opposition from Kousalya's family to the love as he belonged to a 'lower' community.
 Kousalya decided to move away from her home and get married.
-The pair got married in spit of opposition from the girl's family and started living in Sankar's house.
+The pair got married in spite of opposition from the girl's family and started living in Sankar's house.
 Kousalya quit her college and started working in tiles factory to support the education of Sankar.

-On 13 March 2016, the pair went to the market in the town to buy shirt for the annual day celebration in Sankar's college.
+On 13 March 2016, the pair went to the market in the town to buy a shirt for the annual day celebration in Sankar's college.
 The pair was attacked by a gang of six armed men near the Town Busstand in Udumalaipet.
 The men who came on bike started attacking Sankar with their sickles till he collapsed.
 They then turned on to Kousalya and attacked her.
 Sankar lost his life on the spot, while Kousalya was grievously injured.
 The police conducted an identification parade and identified all the killers.
 The whole incident was captured in CCTV (Closed Circuit Television) camera in the opposite shop.